Hochman History, Family Crest & Coats of Arms

 The surname Hochman was first found in Switzerland, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Hochman family
+Early History of the Hochman family

 This web page shows only a small excerpt of our Hochman research.
 Another 92 words (7 lines of text) are included under the topic Early Hochman History in all our PDF Extended History products and printed products wherever possible.

 Hochman Spelling Variations